Before the Case

 Keep a copy of the agreement in a safe place.

 Before filing a case in small claims court, it's important to decide whether going to court is the best way to solve your problem.
-Many counties help people resolve disputes informally through their local consumer affairs offices, or through local public or private dispute resolution or
+Many counties help people resolve disputes informally through their local consumer affairs offices, or through local public or private dispute resolution or mediation programs.

 - Filing a lawsuit requires time and effort.
 This includes preparing for the hearing, gathering evidence, meeting with witnesses, and attending the hearing in person.